University of Oregon sued over rape accusation involving athletes

 It also accuses the school of delaying action against the basketball players until May.

-The university drew criticism for allowing Artis and Dotson to play in the Pac-12 and NCAA tournaments last spring while police investigated the allegations.
+The university came under fire for allowing Artis and Dotson to play in the Pac-12 and NCAA tournaments last spring while police investigated the allegations.

-Lawyers representing the University and Altman told Reuters in an emailed statement that the allegations in the lawsuit “lack merit.”
+University Interim President Scott Coltrane said in a statement the lawsuit was unfortunate.

-“The University’s response to the plaintiff’s situation was caring, comprehensive, and complied fully with all laws and other obligations,” Portland attorney Michelle Barton Smigel said.

-Smigel would not comment beyond the statement because of the pending litigation.
+“The university disagrees with the allegations against it and believes that it acted in accordance with the law, including Title IX,” he said.
+“This litigation in no way undermines the university’s on-going commitment to support the student inside and outside of the classroom.”

-Attorneys for Dotson and Artis and representatives at Providence College in Rhode Island could not be reached for comment.
+University legal counsel could not immediately be reached for comment.
+Attorneys for Dotson and Artis could not be reached for comment.
 Austin’s attorney Laura Fine Moro told Reuters she had no comment.

-The attorneys for the basketball players denied the allegations in a written statement in June.
+The attorneys for the basketball players in June denied the allegations in a written statement.

-University of Oregon Interim President Scott Coltrane, in a statement, said the lawsuit was unfortunate.

-“The university disagrees with the allegations against it and believes that it acted in accordance with the law,” he said.